-We’ve loved hitting all the family-friendly museums and exhibits in Singapore with our kids this summer holiday, but we hate to break it to you: it’s time to start thinking about back-to-school shopping time.
+We’ve loved hitting all the family-friendly museums and exhibits in Singapore with our kids this during the Christmas school holidays, but now it’s time to get organised with some back-to-school shopping time.
 Don’t panic!
-Whether you’re hunting for a cool, comfy backpack and shiny new lunch box to send your little one off to big school, looking for sturdy school shoes, or splurging on fun stationery, we’ve got it on our shopping list.
-Our handy back to school guide will take the pain out of your shopping experience, and steer you to the best school supplies in Singapore.
+Whether you’re hunting for a cool, comfy backpack and shiny new lunch box to send your little one off to big school, are looking for sturdy school shoes, or simply just splurging on fun stationery, we’ve got it on our shopping list.
+Our handy back-to-school guide will take the pain out of your shopping experience, and steer you to the best school supplies in Singapore.
 We’ve even got the lowdown on child-friendly salons to squeeze in a spiffy new haircut, so your kids can stride through those school gates totally school prepped.

 If you haven’t been forced by your school to buy the standard issue, or by your child to buy Smiggle (always a winner), we’ve got some suggestions…